Asghar Qadir: Early life and education

 Asghar Qadir was born in Simla (now Shimla) of British Indian Empire in 1946 to a middle-class family.
 After the independence of Pakistan in 1947, Qadir's family migrated to Lahore, West Pakistan, where they were settled in a house provided by the Government of Pakistan.
+His family played an important role in the formative years of Pakistan.
+His father, Manzur Qadir was a Pakistani jurist in 1960s and served as foreign minister in President Ayub Khan's cabinet from 1958 to 1962.
+Asghar's grandfather was Sir Abdul Qadir.
+His maternal grandfather, Sir Mian Fazl-i-Hussain was a politician from Punjab and founder of the Unionist Party (Punjab).
+His mother, Asghari, was the daughter of Sir Mian Fazl-i-Hussain.

+He obtained his early education at Saint Mary's School (Rawalpindi).
+He also attended Gordon College Rawalpindi, and Government College Lahore.
 In 1963, Qadir travelled to United Kingdom on a Commonwealth scholarship which he applied and qualified for.
 In 1963, Qadir attended the University of London and received his BSc(Hons) in Mathematics.

 The same year, he became an A.R.S.C and also obtained his BS in Physics and DIC in Mathematics.
 In 1969, Qadir pursued his MSc in Mathematics, followed by PhD in Mathematical Physics and Theory of relativity with the specialisation in Twistor theory, under the supervision of Roger Penrose in 1971.
-He pioneered the mathematical contributions to the development of Special relativity and the twistor theory, which is the approach to the problems of fundamental physics pioneered by Roger Penrose.
+During his PhD, he was supervised by English mathematical physicist and Nobel Laureate Roger Penrose.
+He pioneered the mathematical contributions to the development of Special relativity and the twistor theory, which is the approach to the problems of fundamental physics pioneered by Penrose.

-Research and Career
+Research and career

 Asghar was at University of Texas at Austin as a Fulbright Visiting Scholar during 1978/79 and 1986/87.
 In these periods he worked with John Archibald Wheeler on Black Holes.

+Asghar also worked with Remo Ruffini who discovered Cygnus X-1, the first Black Hole to be observed.
+Abdus Salam involved Asghar in attempts to develop Science in Pakistan.
+In particular, Asghar managed the Salam Prize for Young Pakistani Scientists from 1980 to 2005.